Last week the boy kissed Hubble and then exclaimed gleefully

 What will my mummy say to me?

 At this point the poor microbe was forced to learn exactly what his mummy would say to him, as I launched into a lecture about the agricultural importance of bees and why we must never squash them.
 He listened to all of this patiently and then responded, with a faint air of pity:

 “Mummy, it’s only a song, It’s not real life”

 In other news, the boybot had a lovely weekend at some local fairs and events.
 On Saturday we went to a Gruffalo storytime with his pals and he met the brilliant Axel Scheffler who signed his book and drew a little custom illustration of the fox, at the boy’s request.

 Then on Sunday we went to our local community fair and he had a little horse ride and got his face painted and met the filth, and so on…

 Recently I’m reminded that I have to be careful what I say to the boybot, for fear of having it repeated back to me later.
-As is the lot of small children with siblings, all of James’s requests these days for drinks/attention/stories/activity/anything whatsoever are met with the default response “in a minute” or “in five minutes“, depending on how generous I’m feeling.
+As is the lot of small children with siblings, all of the boy’s requests these days for drinks/attention/stories/activity/anything whatsoever are met with the default response “in a minute” or “in five minutes“, depending on how generous I’m feeling.

-Unfortunately for James, a grown-up minute can equate to anywhere between one toddler hour or 300 toddler years, depending on the ratio of toddler urgency to parental fobbing-off.
+Unfortunately for the Microbe, a grown-up minute can equate to anywhere between one toddler hour or 300 toddler years, depending on the ratio of toddler urgency to parental fobbing-off.
 This has not gone unnoticed by the microbe, hence he asked me last week “Mummy, is five minutes a long time?” and I replied “Well for grown-ups it’s a very short time indeed, but for children it generally feels like eternity”